 Blog tags help you rank; tags are both searchable and indexable.
 Each tag you create also creates a website page for that tag.
 Moreover, it’s fully dynamic and updates new content associated with the unique tag.

-Tags should be one to three words long, do not attempt to create tags that are complete sentences.
-Be sure to create tags for specific tops on your blog pages.
+Tags should be one to three words long; do not attempt to create tags that are complete sentences.
+Be sure to make tags for specific tops on your blog pages.
 And you should continue to add tags to other blog pages that cover that topic.

 There isn’t an answer to how many tags you should create for each blog post.
 It all depends on the blog post length and what is being written about.
 Use your best judgment.